top of page

 Some popular propagation substrates include: Perlite, Spagnum Moss, and LECA. (light weight - expanded - clay - aggregate or the red clay pebbles you see many plant parents use to add bulk to their soil or as their propagation media.)

-But by far the most used medium for propagation is - water. choose a vessel that will allow your cutting to have the nudes submerged but not the top growth or leaves. - This will prevent rot.
+But by far the most used medium for propagation is - water. choose a vessel that will allow your cutting to have the nodes submerged but not the top growth or leaves. - This will prevent rot.

 rooting